Andrey-Kachow/Kladezz/kladezz/Natural_Language_Programming/README.md

 ```
-Every loop or conditional construct has beginning and ending, like '{' and '}' in C programming language.
+Every loop or conditional construct has a beginning and ending, like '{' and '}' in the C programming language.
 Wrapper code may be restricted to ensure consistent interpretation.

 The code does not look attractive for the experienced programmer.
-However the code can be reformatted as a natural language pretty much.
+However, the code can be reformatted as a natural language pretty much.

 FOR EVERY item IN A range between 0 and 5 DO THE FOLLOWING TASK: